Consent

 My board energised me to grow the business after COVID

-Scott Medd from Buckingham Jewellery shares how his board's advice helped to drive sales and grow revenue back to pre-pandemic levels.
+Scott Medd from Indulgence Jewellery shares how his board's advice helped to drive sales and grow revenue back to pre-pandemic levels.

-Buckingham Jewellery’s stands can be found in department stores across the UK, with the brand strongly believing the high street has a prosperous future.
-Founder Scott Medd joined The Productivity Programme with hopes of generating more sales and restoring revenue to its pre-pandemic level.
+Indulgence Jewellery can be found in gift shops, garden centres and department stores across the UK, with the brand believing the high street still has a prosperous future.
+Scott Medd joined The Productivity Programme with hopes of generating more sales and restoring revenue to its pre-pandemic level.

 Getting advice from people who understand